Khongchai/dynamic_routes/README.md

                 ParticipatorPage(title: "SubFlow 1 Sub page 2"),
                 ParticipatorPage(title: "SubFlow 1 Sub page 3"),
               ], lastPageCallback: (context) {
+                // We can use Navigator.of(context).pop here because we're just saying that,
+                // after the sub-flow ends, pop back to this page.
                 Navigator.of(context).pop();
                 Navigator.of(context).pop();
                 Navigator.of(context).pop();

+                // If you do this, this page, and all of the pages in the subflow that branched off
+                // from this page, will be popped.
+Internally, we're using popUntil
+                // dynamicRoutesParticipator.popCurrent(context);
               });
             }
         ),